sechen12/Engineering_4_Notebook/README.md

 ### Reflection

-Our beam went from being able to hold 6.774 lbs to around 8.2 lbs.
+Looking at the first image, our beam went from being able to hold 6.774 lbs to around 8.2 lbs.
 We improved our beam by almost 2 pounds.